 Abstract

-Methods: This cross-sectional study used data from the AZAR cohort study (ACS) in Shabestar, Iran, from October 2014 to January 2017.
-Among 15,006 participants, fundamental data for 8,290 women were extracted, of whom 3,491 were in menopause.
+Methods: This cross-sectional study was carried out useing data from the AZAR cohort study (ACS), which was conducted in Shabestar, Iran, from October 2014 to January 2017.
+Among 15,006 participants, fundamental data for 8,290 women were extracted, of whom 3,491 were in menopausal period.
 Data were collected using a structured and pre-designed questionnaire.
-To identify the prevalence and associated factors, univariable and multivariable logistic regression were used.
+To identify the prevalence of POI and associated factors, univariable and multivariable logistic regression were used.

 Results: This study found that the prevalence of POI, early menopause, and age at natural menopause was 6.1%, 27.6%, and 66.3%, respectively.
 Multivariable logistic regression results, after adjusting for all potential confounding factors, revealed that the odds of POI were significantly lower in women with parity ≥ 3, overweight women, and women with late menarche.
 The odds of POI were also considerably higher in smokers.
 The results also revealed that underweight women had more than 4 times higher odds of early menopause.

 Conclusion: The results revealed that parity, age at menarche, overweight, and smoking had a statistically significant relationship with POI.
-Due to the increasing prevalenceof POI and early menopause, screening to identify the associated factors by healthcare providers will help provide early interventions.
+Due to the increasing prevalence of POI and early menopause, screening to identify the associated factors by healthcare providers will help to provide early interventions.

 Keywords